port-labs/port-docs/docs/generalTemplates/_integration_template_example.md

 ### Supported Resources

-- List the resources that can be ingested using this integration.
+- List the resources that can be ingested using this integration, with links to the 3rd party API documentation.
 - If there are any limitations, describe them here.
 - If we support generic resources and its based on the third party api capabilities link to the docs and how to find it. e.g. like in aws.